bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

   > iterate through the branches from most recent to oldest.

 ### Tree Validation {
-  if you add a validator, it will examine every value that is put in to the tree.
-If it throws, the tree's value will be the one the tree had before you fed it crap data.
+  if you add a validator, it will examine every value that is put in to the $tree.
+If it throws, the $tree's value will be the one the $tree had before you fed it crap data.
 }
 ## Branch:

-Branches should in general not be messed with externally; their one outward facing field is `value` but that may as well be accessed indrectly, off their tree; the exception may be examining offshoots
+Branches should in general not be messed with externally; their one outward facing field is `value` but that may as well be accessed indrectly, off their $tree; the exception may be examining offshoots

-## Changing a tree's state
+## Changing a $tree's state

-the methods `next(value)` or `tree.mutate(({value, seed) => newValue, seed)` will update the state of the tree.
+the methods `next(value)` or `$tree.mutate(({value, seed) => newValue, seed)` will update the state of the $tree.
 It is synchronous and will broadcast through subscriers.

 ### Notes

-If you want to throw a message into the history of the tree (or forest), you can call the `.addNote(message: string, Params?: {})` method of a tree or forest and add a viewable memo.
+If you want to throw a message into the history of the $tree (or forest), you can call the `.addNote(message: string, Params?: {})` method of a $tree or forest and add a viewable memo.
 Trees or forests' notes can be accessed off the `.notes(time)` or `notes(time, time)` method to view any annotations.

 next/grow do not by design add to the notes collection to avoid duplication, but branch-scouring in combination with manual annotation may be useful.

-The notes list in forest and that in individual trees are distinct and unrelated; tree notes will include the name of the tree.
+The notes list in forest and that in individual trees are distinct and unrelated; $tree notes will include the name of the $tree.

-# What can you put in a tree?
+# What can you put in a $tree?

-Forest puts no limit on what a tree can store.
-That being said - _simple values_ make the best candidate for a tree.
+Forest puts no limit on what a $tree can store.
+That being said - _simple values_ make the best candidate for a $tree.
 As a rule of thumb if it can be processed by JSON.stringify, or is a
 Map of things that are "stringifiable" and keyed by strings or numbers.

 Class instances, functions, DOM fragments all are not good candidates for Tree storage; its best to find some other way of storing these things such as keeping them in a seperate map